Prabhat-16/Prabhat-16/README.md

 ## 🤓 About Me

-Currently pursuing my **Master's in Computer Applications** at **MIT WPU, Pune**.
+I’m currently pursuing my **Master's in Computer Applications** at **MIT WPU, Pune**.

-I enjoy building full-stack applications, particularly the backend side using **PHP + MySQL**, and I'm always up for exploring new tech in the DevOps space.
+As a passionate **Full Stack Developer**, I love crafting dynamic web applications — with a strong focus on **backend development using PHP + MySQL**.
+I also enjoy exploring the ever-evolving world of **DevOps and Cloud Technologies**.

-Outside of development, I’m enthusiastic about solving real-world problems through tech and enjoy fine-tuning my skills with personal projects and learning new tools. 🛠️
+From personal projects to hands-on learning, I’m constantly sharpening my skills and staying curious.

 When I'm not coding, you’ll probably find me learning DevOps pipelines or working on cloud deployments ☁️💻